syyunn/ktrack-posco-competitors/README.md

 Sumitomo Corp of America (In conjunction with Nippon Steel; a.k.a SCOA) - Japan

 TECHINT ORGANIZATION - Argentina (NO lobbying report-ld2)

+Kobe Steel - BURSON COHN & WOLFE (a.k.a Burson-Marsteller; FARA)